-This report D2.6 describes the Blue Cloud architecture as it is known at Month 9.
-It is the first release of the architecture as it is expected that the actual development and implementation of the Blue Cloud system will provide further challenges and elaborated details.
-For that purpose, two more releases of the architecture document are planned, namely report D2.7 in Month 15 and report D2.8 in Month 27.
+This deliverable D2.7 describes the Blue Cloud architecture as it is known at Month 20.
+It is the second release of the architecture and an update of the earlier 1st release of the Blue-Cloud architecture document D2.6.
+It is expected that there will be further developments and refinements to the Blue Cloud system.
+For that purpose, one more release of the architecture document is planned, namely report D2.8 in Month 27.